rjellis/pijp-dti/README.md

 Each measure of anisotropy is a 3D volume in the same space as the subject.
 Once the FA is generated, an atlas's FA is non-linearly registered using symmetric diffeomorphic registration.
-While FA is chose for the registration, the generated mapping applies to all the other anisotropy measures as well.
-The mapping from this registration is also applied to the atlas's labels [1].
-The mapping is also inversely applied to the subject FA, warping it into the atlas's space.
+While FA is chosen for the registration, the generated mapping applies to all the other anisotropy measures as well.
+Forward mapping warps the template space to the subject space.
+Inverse mapping warps the subject space to the template space.

+The forward mapping from this registration is applied to the atlas's labels [1] to warp them to the subject's space.
+The inverse mapping is applied to the subject FA, warping it into the atlas's space.
 The atlas FA and label templates are stored in the module's 'templates' directory.

-The anisotropy measures, warped FA, and warped labels are all saved as compressed Nifti files.
-The eigenvalues and eigenvectors are also saved as ndarrays in numpy files.
+The anisotropy measures, warped FA, warped labels, eigenvectors, and eigenvalues are all saved as compressed Nifti files.
+The forward and inverse mappings are saved as numpy files.
+The eigenvalue nifti image has three volumes because every voxel has three eigenvalues.
+Likewise, the eigenvector nifti image has nine volumes because every voxel has three eigenvectors of length 3.

 [1] 'labels' refer to an overlay that contains integer values that correspond to regions in the brain

-## RoiStats
+## 5. RoiStats

 **Generate CSV files for the statistics of various anisotropy measures in certain regions of interest.**